Azamantes/CodeChallenge/README.md

 - customer email (Stripe -> customer.email)
 - product price (Stripe -> charge.amount)
 - payment: (Stripe -> payment type and details)
+	- currency // missing in example order
 	- type
 	- number
 	- expiry
 	- cvc

+Currency is missing, server should be somehow told what currency is the customer paying in.
+It is an issue not to be neglected :)